 Collaboration with an NPO, “Mori wa Umi no Koibito”

-The Tohoku Branch of Nippon Steel is a regular corporate member of the NPO, Mori wa Umi no Koibito (The forest is longing for the sea, the sea is longing for the forest), represented by Mr. Shigeatsu Hatakeyama, a fisherman raising oysters and scallops in Kesennuma City, Miyagi Prefecture, who received the Forest Hero award from the United Nations.
+We are also a regular corporate member of the NPO, Mori wa Umi no Koibito, represented by Mr. Shigeatsu Hatakeyama, a fisherman raising oysters and scallops in Kesennuma City, Miyagi Prefecture, who received the Forest Heroes award from the United Nations in 2012.

 Tree-planting ceremony by the NPO